microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Remove-EntraBetaLifecyclePolicyGroup.md

 ```

 ## Description
-the Remove-EntraBetaLifecyclePolicyGroup cmdlet removes a group from a lifecycle policy in Azure Active Directory
+The Remove-EntraBetaLifecyclePolicyGroup cmdlet removes a group from a lifecycle policy in Azure Active Directory

 ## Examples